jclarke0000/MMM-MyWordClock/README.md

 https://github.com/brobergp/MMM-TextClock.

 While not a fork -- this module's code is quite different -- functionally it behaves very similarly.
-My reason's for writing a new module that does more or less the same thing are as follows:
+My reasons for writing a new module that does more or less the same thing are as follows:

    * I wanted my word clock to be full screen